 Once it was announced The Ironfist Gym would be closing down, There were more than a few students feeling lost in limbo.
-Many were wondering which way their fighting careers would head, but also where all their friends would end up training, and if they would still be together.
-Ironfist muay thai wasn’t just a gym, it was a community and a family.
+Many were wondering which way their fighting careers would head, but also where all their friends would end up training and if they would still be together.
+Ironfist Muay Thai wasn’t just a gym, it was a community and a family.

 In November of 2014, Daniel Bell informed all of his members that Ironfist would cease operations at the end of the year, meaning that everybody had a month to figure out what they were going to do once it closed.
 There was talk of going to other gyms nearby, and many offers from gyms to use their facilities until things got figured out.
-There was no immediate clear answer, but everyone
+There was no immediately clear answer, but everyone.

 With Ironfist no longer requiring all of its equipment, Daniel was happy to sell it to Ben and James.
 The equipment included the commercial weights, the heavy bags, and most importantly, Ironfist Boxing ring, which still had the ropes from the ring of the legendary, but now closed, Brisbane Festival Hall.
 Those ropes had seen countless champions compete inside of them, including the likes of Tony Mundine, Paul Briggs, Ian Jacobs and many other champions of Boxing and Muay Thai.
 It was a piece of history that could remain in the gym, as a quiet reminder to all of the students whenever stepped over them, of what had come before.

 The first fight show after the new gym had commenced operations was to be at “Battle by the Bay”.
 The Fight Centre – Brisbane had Andy Smith scheduled to fight on the undercard and Ben Johnston as the main event, meaning that Andy would do the honours of having the first fight out of the new gym.
 In a twist of fate, Andy’s opponent pulled out of the fight only a week before it was scheduled.
-With only a week to find another opponent, and no fighters wanting to take on someone as experienced as Andy without a good preparation, Ben was now the first fighter to represent the gym under the new TFC banner.
+With only a week to find another opponent and no fighters wanting to take on someone as experienced as Andy without good preparation, Ben was now the first fighter to represent the gym under the new TFC banner.
 Ben knocked his opponent out in the first round, making him the winner and the new WBC Australian Champion.

-With fighters like Michael Thompson, Matty Seden, and the now retired Jimmy Urwin, all making the transition from Ironfist to The Fight Centre – Brisbane, it was no surprise that foundation Ironfist had built would remain successful when carried over to the new gym.
+With fighters like Michael Thompson, Matty Seden, and the now-retired Jimmy Urwin, all making the transition from Ironfist to The Fight Centre – Brisbane, it was no surprise that foundation Ironfist had built would remain successful when carried over to the new gym.
 The structure, the work ethic, and the core members remained the same, only taking place in a different location and under new management.